-Social Determinants of Health (SdoH)
+Social Determinants of Health (SDOH)

-SdoH include factors outside of the traditional medical care system that influence health status and health outcomes (e.g., income, education, geography).
-CHBRP found literature that level of education, income, and health literacy exist in diabetes.
+SDOH include factors outside of the traditional medical care system that influence health status and health outcomes (e.g., income, education, geography).
+CHBRP found literature indicating that level of education, income, and health literacy have a role in diabetes.